An Intervention Short Story

 -Well I had better get going then.-

 She had thought that it was going to be easy and fun directing him on this mission, but it had just got more complicated.
 After calming him down she received word from the now distant Guiding Hand.
 Apparently after analysing the updated drone footage she had sent to the Hand after dropping Jack, they had decided that the original plan may have to be modified, with complete abandonment as an emerging option.
 Since some months ago when they had initiated the project for this particular early world, the barbarian race had increased its hostility and aggression, being far more successful than expected.
-And the more sophisticated people were not taking the threat seriously, being far too passive, possibly influenced or manipulated by spies.
+And the more sophisticated people were not taking the threat seriously, being far too passive, presumably influenced or manipulated by spies.
 It was now considered highly unlikely that jack would be able to infiltrate the aggressive types and redirect their leaders towards a more peaceful way of life, or conversely, to motivate the apparently pacifist people to defend themselves.
 One person’s meddling may not be enough and there was neither the time nor the resources for a diplomatic team.
-She and Jack might be more effective elsewhere apparently.
+The Hand commander thought that she and Jack might be more effective elsewhere.

 She didn’t know how she was going to explain it to him and decided to wait for the final instruction to arrive.